We have dealt with amendment No. 1 and voted on it.

 This is an important subject which needs to be debated and thought about carefully.
-We are not dealing with the right to have a phone or whatever and a number of issues relating to young people's access to the Internet.
+We are not dealing with the right to have a phone or whatever, nor with a number of issues relating to young people's access to the Internet.
 We are dealing with the point at which a child aged 13, 14 or 15 is capable of consenting to certain actions on the part of online service providers and the operators of Internet services and sites to process such young people's data.
 We are dealing with the possibility that we should make it our law that henceforth a child aged 13, 14 or 15 is deemed capable of consenting to the processing of data relating to him or her without any parental or guardian supervision.

 The choice provided for us by the GDPR is to opt for 16 being the age at which children can lawfully be presumed capable of giving consent or a lower age down to the age of 13.
 I do not suggest that choosing one age or the other flies in the face of the regulation because it clearly allows member states a discretion as to what they choose in this respect.
-We should be practical about ages of 13, 14 or 15 and what these years mean in most children's lives.
+We should be practical about the ages of 13, 14 or 15 and what these years mean in most children's lives.
 These are the ages of young adolescence or puberty or the like at which children undergo physical and intellectual transformation of a far-reaching kind.
 Without over-elaborating on those themes, they are ages at which children need protection and support from whoever is performing the parental or guardianship role in their lives, if it is available to them.